 2. Medical aid-in-dying laws protect people with disabilities from coercion and exploitation through strict eligibility requirements and safeguards.
 In states where medical aid in dying is not authorized, people with disabilities are actually more vulnerable to coercion and abuse.

 3. A person with a disability is only eligible for medical aid in dying if they are terminally ill with six months or less to live.
 In addition, the person has to be an adult, able to make informed healthcare decisions, and able to take the medication themselves.

 4. No one can get a medical aid-in-dying prescription unless and until two doctors and two independent witnesses confirm that the person requesting it is not being coerced to do so.

 5. Coercing someone to use medical aid in dying is a felony punishable under state criminal laws.

 6. In a combined 40 years of practice across jurisdictions that authorize medical aid in dying, there has not been a single case of abuse or coercion nor any criminal or disciplinary charges filed, not one.
-Currently medical aid in dying is authorized in nine jurisdictions.
+Currently medical aid in dying is authorized in ten jurisdictions.